 My travels often have one focus, food and coffee.
 My recent trip to Los Angeles was no different and I spent my days exploring the city while moving from one cafe or eatery to the next – and I was completely OK with this!
 While I was only in Los Angeles for 4 short days I managed to fit in plenty of foodie related places, and because I was jetting all around town to visit specific cafes or restaurants it meant I saw much more of the city than if I had just stuck to the main tourist spots.
-All my ‘research’ paid off so below is a food and coffee guide to some my personal favourite places!
+All my ‘research’ paid off so below is my food and coffee guide to Los Angeles.

 – Document Coffee Bar –

 Now I will admit, my initial reason for wanting to visit Document Coffee Bar was to take the above photograph after seeing photos of the cafes courtyard area on Instagram… but once I arrived and sat down with a flat white I quickly realised I was more interested in the fantastic coffee than photographing the courtyard (although, as you can see I did still take a photo or two!).
 Document is located in Koreatown, which is slightly out of the way if you are staying in the more typical tourist areas of Los Angeles, but it is close to a load of other amazing eateries, markets and cafes in the Downtown area so definitely worth the visit.

 The cafe was pretty quiet, there were plenty of large tables for working and wifi was available if you wanted to bring your laptop along and spend a few hours.
 The also served a special Korean style coffee and had plenty of tea options on offer as well as a few food options.